tamlut-modnys/curriculum/hsl-23-2/hsl2/hsl2.md

 2
 ```

-Similarly to wide form, sugar syntax is ok under tall form, but you can't use tall form within sugar syntax (it's ok to mix sugar and wide).
+Similarly to wide form, sugar syntax is ok under tall form, but you can't use tall form within sugar syntax (it's usually ok to mix sugar and wide with each other).
 For example this piece of code tries to use tall form for `%-` and `:-` within a sugar syntax for `%+`.
 The Dojo won't let you enter it:

 ```
 (mul 2 %-  add  :-  1  2)